developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

     <service action="com.sample.androidserviceexample.MyService.downloadfile"/>

 ------

 ### Bundle
 Permits the option of injecting key-value pairs via XML into an app when it launches.
 Bundled data can include application parameters, user data or any other information consumable by the application as an Android Intent.
 This feature can be used with User-Mode apps, Kiosk apps, auto-launch apps and those resulting from wildcard searches.
 When used with apps specified using the wildcard attribute, all apps receive the same data.
-The Bundle tag must be configured within the `enterprisehomescreen.xml` file and cannot be used with links.
+The Bundle tag must be configured within the `enterprisehomescreen.xml` file. **Bundle is not supported for use with links or services**.

 **Bundle Notes**:
 * Bundled data is handled as a character string; app is responsible for converting data type as needed.
 * The key and value portions of the bundle are separated by an equal sign (=).
 * Bundles are separated by a semi-colon (;).
 * Apps that include bundled data will behave the same in Admin Mode as in User Mode.
+* Bundle is not supported for use with links or services.

 <b>Possible values</b>:
 * character string